6x-u/6x-u/README.md

 ---

 🌱 Currently immersed in the world of **Arch Linux**, fascinated by the sleekness of **Hyprland**, and always on the lookout for inspiring **Dotfiles** like **HyDE**, **HyprLuna**, and **End-4 dots**.
+"Leave your place empty… for emptiness is the most beautiful for those who witness it."
+"You are the story I never want to have an ending."
 💻 Passionately building an **Arch Installer** project.

 ---